Gongsun Hong: Appointment speech in the Shiji

 Gongsun probably first expressed his views in 134 B.C. after the death of the Daoistic Empress Dowager, in response to a request by the Emperor Wu of Han for governmental advice.
 He applied to an advanced position in government through court examination.
 His discourse included ideas from Confucianism, administrative philosophy (Chinese Legalism) and Mohism; namely, that capable people ought to be employed in positions that match their talents (Shen Buhai and Han Fei); secondly, encouraging high standards of morality, harmonious relationships, and employing moral persons (Both Confucianism and Mohism advocate this); and that common people should be allowed opportunity for farming while discouraging useless articles (Mohism and Shang Yang).

 Referring to a typical golden age of the remote past in which the populace was naturally good, reminiscent of Lu Jia and Jia Yi, Gongsun's speech to the court derides the practice of the Qin (that is, its penalties) as inadequate, stressing the Confucian values of sincerity, humaneness (ren), righteousness (yi), and moderation (li), but also intellectual judgement (zhi) as the means of effective authority.
 In what may have been the first time in history he evoked the Duke of Zhou (Zhou Gong) in his argument.
 As an influence on the basics of Confucianism, his stress on guidance through music (which Dong also stressed), li, and the habits of living is notable, while on the other hand he lacked Dong's cosmology.

-Following this Sima Qian portrays him as giving a thinly veiled discourse on the "fundamentals of government" drawn seemingly straight from the Han Feizi (see Chapter 43), referring to the techniques (Shu) of government (associated with Shen Buhai): recommending firm personal control of the government, and "monopolization of the handles which control life" (Han Feizi's Chapter 7 The Two Handles, including a rewards and punishment doctrine like Shang Yang).
+Following this Sima Qian portrays him as giving a thinly veiled discourse on the "fundamentals of government" drawn seemingly straight from the Han Feizi (see Chapter 43), referring to the techniques (Shu) of government (associated with Shen Buhai): recommending firm personal control of the government, and "monopolization of the handles which control life" (Han Feizi's Chapter 7 The Two Handles, including a doctrine of reward and punishment like Shang Yang).
 His discourse was rated low by the Ceremonial Superintendent, but among the top by the Emperor; though it may have been simple compared with Dong's, Sima Qian writes that it was still very elegant.